prometheus/docs/content/docs/practices/rules.md

 doing division, separate the metrics using `_per_` and call the operation `ratio`.

+## Aggregation

-When aggregating up ratios, aggregate up the numerator and denominator separately and then divide.
-Do not take the average of a ratio or average of an average as that is not statistically valid.
+* When aggregating up ratios, aggregate up the numerator and denominator separately and then divide.
+* Do not take the average of a ratio or average of an average, as that is not statistically valid.

-When aggregating up the `_count` and `_sum` of a Summary and dividing to calculate average observation size, treating it as a ratio would be unwieldy.
+* When aggregating up the `_count` and `_sum` of a Summary and dividing to calculate average observation size, treating it as a ratio would be unwieldy.
 Instead keep the metric name without the `_count` or `_sum` suffix and replace the `rate` in the operation with `mean`.
 This represents the average observation size over that time period.

-Always specify a `without` clause with the labels you are aggregating away.
+* Always specify a `without` clause with the labels you are aggregating away.
 This is to preserve all the other labels such as `job`, which will avoid conflicts and give you more useful metrics and alerts.